 Or you could try one of these two free keyword research tools:

 Select one main search term that has high search volume and is relevant to your post and ensure it is included at least a couple of times within your content, for example for our article today it would be ‘Vet Content Marketing’.
 Then select a few secondary keywords and ensure they are also included.
 Also consider using your main search term in the blog title and link.

-Make sure you include good quality images that will grab people’s attention, and if you don’t have quite the right image you can buy stock images from companies like www.istockphoto.com and www.pixabay.com has a great selection for free – though do donate if you are able to as the photographers do great work.
+Make sure you include good quality images that will grab people’s attention.
+And if you don’t have quite the right image you can buy stock images from companies like www.istockphoto.com and www.pixabay.com has a great selection for free.
+Do donate if you are able to as the photographers do great work.
 Also make sure it says the image is free for commercial use

 and that no attribution is required.
 A good thing to remember when sharing other people’s content is you want to give them credit for the work they have done.
 When in doubt play it safe and don’t share something you’re not sure about.

-With content creation your main aim is developing trust and establishing yourself as a leader in your industry with your customers and potential customers.
-Content creation can take a bit of time so if you would like to find out more about how we could help you with your content creation please contact us today.
+With content creation, your main aim is developing trust and establishing yourself as a leader in your industry with your customers and potential customers.
+Content creation can take a bit of time.
+If you would like to find out more about how we could help you with your content creation, contact us today.